-Located 36 km southeast of Les Genêts campsite, Brousse le Château offers a picturesque landscape dominated by the silhouette of its 9th century castle.
-Rated by the association as “one of the most beautiful villages in France”, it’s definitely worth a visit!
+36 kilometres south-west of Les Genêts campsite in Aveyron, Brousse-le-Château offers a picturesque landscape dominated by the silhouette of its 9th-century fortified castle.
+Listed as one of the “Most Beautiful Villages in France”, it’s well worth a visit!

-The commune of Brousse-le-Château is about 45 minutes by car from the campsite Les Genêts (38 km).
+The commune of Brousse-le-Château is about 45 minutes’ drive from Les Genêts campsite (38 km).
 To get there, go to Salles-Curan and drive south on the D44 towards Villefranche-de-Panat.
-You can stop there to visit the church of La Besse-Vors and walk around the lake that supplies a hydroelectric power plant.
-If you like the local heritage, take a short detour to Durenque, which houses the François Fabié Museum, a museum dedicated to the poet of the region in his native house (Roupeyrac mill).
-Then retrace your steps and continue on the D44 to Lestrade-et-Thouels and then Brousse-le-Château.
+You can stop off to visit the church of La Besse-Vors and stroll around the lake, which feeds a hydroelectric plant.

 If you love local heritage, make a detour to Durenque, home to the François Fabié Museum, dedicated to the local poet and housed in the house where he was born (Moulin de Roupeyrac).